blasthao/HAO-Former-MSK-Denoising/README.md

 # HAO-Former: A Hybrid-loss Aware Ortho-Transformer for MSK-MRI Denoising

-**HAO-Former** is an intelligent musculoskeletal (MSK) magnetic resonance imaging (MRI) denoising and quality enhancement platform[cite: 10].
-Designed for both proton density-weighted (PD) and T1-weighted sequences, the framework integrates transformer-based feature extraction with high-frequency anatomical detail compensation to suppress image noise while preserving trabecular structures and tissue boundaries[cite: 10].
-The system incorporates an Intra-Tissue Homogeneous Patch (ITHP) objective quality assessment engine and full picture archiving and communication system (PACS) network integration[cite: 10].
+**HAO-Former** is an intelligent musculoskeletal (MSK) magnetic resonance imaging (MRI) denoising and quality enhancement platform.
+Designed for both proton density-weighted (PD) and T1-weighted sequences, the framework integrates transformer-based feature extraction with high-frequency anatomical detail compensation to suppress image noise while preserving trabecular structures and tissue boundaries.
+The system incorporates an Intra-Tissue Homogeneous Patch (ITHP) objective quality assessment engine and full picture archiving and communication system (PACS) network integration.

 You can also try this app on: https://hao-former-msk-denoising.streamlit.app/